Template Haskell tutorial

 same module/scope/context would produce.
 If we modify the last example so

-is in scope when we quote x
+that the x that is bound to 99 is in scope when we quote x, we’ll get

-an expression referring to that x
+an expression referring to that x:

 λ> let x = 99 in $( [| x |] )